Residence-Hall Policies and Procedures

-The room and board fees are paid as follows: $300 advance payment at time of contract acceptance and the balance divided into five equal payments per semester.
-Payments are billed to the student's billing account.
+The room and board fees are paid as follows: $300 advance payment at time of contract acceptance and the remaining balance of a student’s housing rate divided into five equal payments with five incremental due dates throughout the semester.
+Payments are billed to the student's Cal Central account.

 Pets, other than fish tanks not exceeding 20 gallons, are not allowed.

-If you require a service animal, please refer to the Animal Accommodations Form.
+If you require a service or emotional support animal, please refer to the Animal Accommodations Form.

 Residence hall staff may enter a student's room or suite for any reason allowed by law, and for the following reasons: cleaning, maintenance and repairs; ensuring compliance with health and safety regulations; and in the event of an emergency.
 For more information please see the Terms and Conditions of the housing contract.

 Current residents of the Residence Halls and Undergraduate Apartments may request a housing transfer to a different room location or room type by submitting the Residence Hall Contract Transfer Request Form.
 Current Residents must meet with their Residence Director (RD) to speak about the possibility of a housing transfer and to receive their Residence Director's signature on the Transfer Form.
 If the transfer is related to a roommate conflict, other options should be explored first before a room change is pursued.
 Students should return the signed form to the Cal Housing Office at 2610 Channing, or may email a scanned copy of the form to firstname.lastname@example.org.